 This system generates reversed captions on a LED text display, which is mounted in the rear of the theater.
 Patrons use acrylic panels attached to their seats to reflect the captions so that they appear superimposed beneath the screen.

-BL&S is the exclusive manufacturer/supplier of the reflectors used in the Rear Window system.
+Boston Light & Sound® (BL&S) is the exclusive manufacturer/supplier of the reflectors used in the Rear Window system.
 Various models that mount in seat-arm cupholders and by other methods are available.* Generally, theatres purchase a quantity for their customers’ use, but some end users purchase single reflectors for personal use at their favorite theatre.
 Please see our reflector catalog for specifications and pricing.

 *In addition, BL&S can design and manufacture custom reflectors for special applications.